pymor/pymor/docs/source/tutorial_optimization.rst

 just approximates the gradient with finite differences.
 This is not recommended because the gradient is inexact and the computation of finite differences requires even more evaluations of the primal equation.
-We anyway start with this approach.
+Here, we use this approach for a simple demonstration.

 .. jupyter-execute::